 Nowadays labor market experts would like us to believe that Daryl’s is a special case.
-That we, now that permanent contracts are out of favor, have all become jobhoppers.
-However, statictics from the labour market prove that this is not entirely true in reality.
-A quarter of all workers, in western countries, have been with the same boss for ten years, almost half of that group has even completed twenty years and more.
+That we, now that permanent contracts are out of favor, have all become job hoppers.
+However, statistics from the labor market prove that this is not entirely true in reality.
+A quarter of all workers, in western countries, have been with the same boss for ten years.
+Almost half of that group has even completed twenty years and more.

-Why did not she not even consider a second in that quarter of a century to apply for another job?
+Why did she not even consider a second in that quarter of a century to apply for another job?
 “You now know what you have, and do not know what you get elsewhere,” says Linda.
-Moreover, there is ‘a super atmosphere’ at the office.
+Moreover, there is a super atmosphere at the office.
 So Linda does not have to think about the further course of her career: “I’ll easily complete the forty years.”

-For ‘stayers’, there is also an incentive to complete the 25 or 40 years: with these milestones an employer can pay one gross salary net.
-This bonus is not tied to company regulations or the collective labour agreement.
+For ‘stayers’, there is also an incentive to complete the 25 or 40 years: with these milestones, an employer can pay one gross salary net.
+This bonus is not tied to company regulations or the collective labor agreement.

 For the trade union, the proverbial gold watch is no longer a breaking point in collective bargaining.
 “Loyalty can be rewarded, but if an employer wants it differently than with a bonus, we are not opposed to that.”

 The bigger the employer, the longer people will stick.
 Roland is a living example of this.
 On May 16, 1978, he started at a multinational company.
 “My older brother was already there.”
 Even when the company changed its name and activities, the brothers stayed.
 The oldest of the two retired, “after 48 years.”
 Roland will complete his fourth decade next month.
 And he is still having a good time.

 Within a large concern such as this “you can always move internally if you are in the wrong place”, explains Roland.
 “I worked in shift-work in the factory, and switched to the office when I had enough of it.”